Erik-Debye/SWA-Scraper/README.md

 * Luxon (small date package)
 * supabase-JS (to load data into your database)

 As of now, this is a 85% finished project.
 It still needs much refinement as SW still will detect the bot on occassion.
-There are a few things off the bat that would make this even better:
+There are a few things off the bat that would make this even better, and if you want to help me find those solutions please look at the issues page.
+If you find a bug or other problem (or have a request) please open an issue for it!

-* Finding an alternative package to 'random-useragent' or updating the package (located here: https://github.com/skratchdot/random-useragent) from its source.
-Issue #12 on the package page goes into more details.
-* Fixing the random mouse movement warnings.
-Using ghost-cursor clashes with puppeteer-extra, but ghost-cursor has definetely helped with bot detection.
-Not sure how to fix currently
-* Finding better solutions to SW bot detection methods.
-In particular, I have seen that restarting the tool at the point of failure will usually work.
-I suspect this has to do with the chrome profile information (currently puppetteer will create a new one with each program run) but I am not certain - particularly because each scrape opens a new browser after closing the previous one.

 # How it works